Johnryder23/VASP_workshop/docs/interactive_job.md

 This calculation is a standard ionic and electronic energy minimisation for ethane in vacuum.
 Because this calculation is short, we will run it interactively from the command line and use a Bash script to set up and submit the calculation.

 To start an interactive Slurm job, we will execute `srun` directly from the terminal.
 Using `srun` instead of `sbatch` submits a parallel job (using MPI) for execution in real time, and prints 'stdout' and 'stderr' to the terminal.

+!!! note
-Note, running a job in this way means If your connection with NeSI drops, the job will fail - therefor running interactively is only appropriate for short jobs.
+running a job in this way means if your connection with NeSI drops, the job will fail - as 'stdin'is diretly from the terminal.
+Therefore running jobs interactively is only appropriate for short calculations.

 ## Input parameters
 VASP generally requires four input files: